 Why Do People Think Iranians Are Arabs?

-We can search for the answer by looking at where Iran is placed.
+We can search for the answer by looking at where Iran is located.
 But before that, let’s define the word Arab.
-According to the Cambridge Dictionary, Arabs are the people who are “from Western Asia or North Africa who speaks Arabic as a first language.”
+According to the Cambridge Dictionary, Arabs are people who are “from Western Asia or North Africa who speaks Arabic as a first language.”
 Located in West Asia, somewhere in the heart of the Middle East, next to some Arabic countries such as Iraq (the similarity between the names of Iran and Iraq also makes people think there is a relation).

 This geographical location is one of the main reasons for people to consider Iran an Arab country as well.
 Iranians also look like the stereotypes of what the majority think of Arabs because of having thick black hair and dark eyes.
 So, the people outside of the Middle East usually mistake them.
 It is very normal for people who live in the same geography to look similar because there is a long history behind them, and they can share similar genes.

-Farsi writing and typography is also another main reason that makes people think Iranians are Arabs.
+Farsi writing and typography are also another main reason that makes people think Iranians are Arabs.
 Although the phonology of Persian is different from Arabic, Iran and Arabic countries have similar typography, which leads us to an exciting history lesson.

 Iranians and Arabs in the History